LTUC/amman-dotnet-401d2/Curriculum/Class14/Resources/Trees.md

 ![PreOrder1](assets/DepthTraversal4.PNG)

 5. The Code block will now pick up where it left off when we were in the `NodeB` frame.
 Since it already looked for `node.LeftChild`, it will now look for `node.RightChild`.

 ![PreOrder1](assets/DepthTraversal5.PNG)

 6. `NodeE` will output to the console.
-Since `NodeE` is a leaf, it will coplete the method code block, and pop `NodeE` off of the call stack and makes it's way back up to `NodeB`.
+Since `NodeE` is a leaf, it will complete the method code block, and pop `NodeE` off of the call stack and makes it's way back up to `NodeB`.
 ![PreOrder1](assets/DepthTraversal6.PNG)

-7. In the call frame, `NodeB` has already checked for `node.LeftChild`, and `node.RightChild`, the code block will complete and pop off `NodeB` from the callstack, and leave `NodeA` as athe root.
+7. In the call frame, `NodeB` has already checked for `node.LeftChild`, and `node.RightChild`, the code block will complete and pop off `NodeB` from the callstack, and leave `NodeA` as the root.
 ![PreOrder1](assets/DepthTraversal7.PNG)

 8. Following the same pattern as we did with the other nodes, `NodeA`'s callstack frame will pick up where it left off, and check out `Node.RightChild`.